why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/snapper.md

 * __Administration__ snapshots are created in pairs (_Pre and Post_) when system administration is performed using YaST.
 The Pre snapshot is created when a YaST module is started and the Post snapshot is created when the module is closed.
 Enabled by default.

 !!! note
     The last ten important and the last ten regular snapshot pairs are kept.
 This total encompasses both Installation and Administration snapshot types.
+Snapshots are automatically deleted when they take up too much space on the disk, but four important and two regular snapshots are always kept.

 #### Identifying Snapshots